RELEASE

 System design starts with business configuration first, and platform selection second.

-Standardize where you can, customize where you must.
+Scalable operations are built on a straightforward principle: standardize where you can, customize where you must.

-Elite COOs define standards for functions like:
+Define standards for functions like:

 • Billing and invoicing